Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Introduction.

-We formulate our solution such that all of this is learned in a data driven manner.
-Specifically, we make use of the complex relationship between observed video features and the future actions to learn a complex mapping between them.
-To facilitate that, we formulate it as a neural machine translation problem where the input is an observed RGB video and the target is a symbolic \emph{sequence of future actions}.
-Specifically, we use a recurrent encoder-decoder architecture.
 Each future action depends on the past observed feature sequence and interestingly, some of the observed features are important in determining the future actions more than others.
 For example, if our model predicts "adding sugar" as the future action, then it is more likely that our model gives a higher attention weight to frames having a cup or a mug.
-Therefore, we make use of an attention mechanism that allows us to align-and-attend past features when generating future actions.
+Therefore, we make use of an attention mechanism that allows us to align-and-attend past features when generating future actions. \R{ For each predicted future action, the attention mechanism processes the entire input feature sequence and selects the relevant set of observed frames that contain information about the future actions.
+Similar ideas have been explored before in other application domains, e.g., handwritten mathematical expression recognition~\cite{Zhang2017}.
+Furthermore, our GRU encoder allows us to better model the temporal evolution of observed human actions and encode them into a temporally coherent hidden representation.
+The attention mechanism query these hidden temporal representations and provide useful information to the decoder GRU to generate accurate future actions. }

 Furthermore, the uncertainty of predictions increases with two factors; (1) the amount of data the model observes, and (2), how far into the future it predicts.
 If our model observes more data, perhaps the predictions are likely to be reliable.
 Moreover, if the model predicts far into the future, then predictions are likely to be unreliable.
 We develop a novel loss function that allows us to consider these two factors and extend the traditional cross-entropy loss to cater for these uncertainties.
 We also make use of optimal transport loss which allows us to tackle the exposure bias issue of this challenging sequence-to-sequence machine translation problem.
 Exposure bias arises when we use cross-entropy loss to train neural machine translation models where it provides an individual action-level training loss (ignoring the sequential nature) which may not be suitable for our task.
 The optimal transport loss is a more structured loss that aims to find a better matching of similar actions between two sequences, providing a way to promote semantic and contextual similarity between action sequences.
 In particular, this is important when forecasting future action sequences from observed temporal features.